Cristina Córdova

-Cristina Córdova (b.
-1976) is an American-born, Puerto Rican sculptor who works and lives in Penland, North Carolina.
+Cristina Córdova (born 1976) is an American-born, Puerto Rican sculptor who works and lives in Penland, North Carolina.

+Primarily working in clay, she focuses her work on expressive, emotional, and sometimes fantastical human figural sculptures.
+They are inspired by her heritage, gender, politics, and the complexities of human relationships with their surroundings.
+"Magic realism, the predominantly Latin American literary genre, is physically manifested through the surrealistic environments Córdova's subjects inhabit."

+Influenced by the Catholic iconography of her youth in San Juan, Córdova now aims to create figures of her "own pantheon" while trying to emulate a figure representative of and recognizable by her own culture.
+The sculptures are shown in a variety of poses, expressions, colors, textures, and sizes.
+Córdova has won many awards, exhibited her work broadly, and her work is owned by both domestic and international museums.

 Biography

 Córdova was born in Boston, Massachusetts.
 Her parents were Puerto Ricans completing their studies in Medicine at Harvard University.
 They returned to Puerto Rico when she was 6 months old.
 She grew up taking in the rich and layered imagery of the Catholic church.
 The powerful iconography would come to inspire her work and her view of the world.